"

 • Experience working within an MDT

-• Experience of delivering supervision
+• Experience in delivering supervision

 • Evidence of continued professional development